SpeedCodeNpo/mini-prj-20231004-todo-cdl/README.md

 # Speedcoding Micro Projects

 Project id: mini-prj-20231004-todo-cdl
-Chapter id: 00
+Chapter id: 01
-Chapter name: Base initial state
+Chapter name: Wireup 3rd Party
+About:
+   In this branch we focus on installing json-server and wireup of bootstrap lite for CSS only
 ## About Micro Projects

 Welcome to Speedcoding Micro Projects